The English language developed after the Angels, Saxons and Jutes came to England from Germany

 the authority of Scripture over that of Church, the separation of church and state, and criticised

 Henry VIII for divorcing Catherine of Aragon.
-In Antwerp, he betrayed by an English spy, who had
+In Antwerp, he was betrayed by an English spy, who had

 conditions in castle in Vilvorde, Belgium (6 miles north of Brussels).

 Appeals to Henry VIII were ignored, even after Henry VIII became Protestant in 1534.
 Tyndale was

 strangled and burnt at the stake in Vilvorde on 6th Octover 1536.
 His last words were: “Lord, open